finos/common-domain-model/documentation/source/documentation.rst

 The only mandatory attributes of a business event are:

-* The ``primitives`` attribute, which contains the list of fundamental primitive events composing that business event and each representing one and only one fundamental state-transition
+* The ``primitives`` attribute, which contains the list of primitive events composing that business event, each representing one and only one fundamental state-transition
 * The event date

 .. note:: While an event date must be associated to a business event, the time dimension has been purposely ommitted from the event's attributes and transferred to the *workflow* concept, as detailed in the `Workflow Section`_.
 That is because several time stamps may potentially be associated to the same event depending on when that event was submitted, accepted, rejected etc, all of which are workflow considerations.